Security Council (UNSC) Details

 Addressing the potential ceasefire of the Russo-Ukrainian war

 Since February 2022, the Russian Federation has launched a full-scale invasion of Ukraine, widely condemned as a violation of international law, with the official objective of “de-nazifying” and de-militarising Ukraine.
 The war has led to the death of hundreds of thousands of civilians and military personnel, with extreme devastation to Ukraine’s critical and basic infrastructures.
 20 per cent of Ukrainian territories are currently occupied as the two sides engage in active combat.
-Ukraine is currently waging a hybrid warfare mainly through drones, against Russia's bases, oil refineries, critical energy, transportation and electricity infrastructure.
+Ukraine is currently waging a hybrid warfare mainly through drones, against Russia's bases, oil refineries, critical energy, transportation, and electricity infrastructure.
 Depleting Russia’s dwindling resources and economic output.

-The Western alliance, including the US, NATO, EU and allies around the world, united under former president Joe Biden to provide tens of billions worth of military, financial and intelligence aid.
+The Western alliance, including the US, NATO, EU, and allies around the world, united under former president Joe Biden to provide tens of billions worth of military, financial, and intelligence aid.
 Russia’s war objective remains the capitulation of Ukraine and its full occupation, justifying its war through the threat of NATO expansion.
 However, President Putin’s ultra-nationalist ambitions in former soviet republics remain the root cause of the war.
 Bringing an end to said conflict needs to address the interests of the 4 main camps in addition to that of Russia and Ukraine.

 Firstly, European allies, with their hope in one day incorporating Ukraine as a member of the EU, view the war as Russian imperialist aggression existential to the security of Europe and its democratic institutions, and stress the need for security guarantees.
 Europe is ramping up armament as we speak.
 Secondly, the United States under President Trump, in a flip-flop style of peace negotiation with Putin, is offering conditional Ukraine support and eyeing the Nobel Peace Prize.
 Fourthly, global south players such as China and India that purchase enormous sums of Russian fossil fuel while offering logistical support.
 The delegates need to navigate the intricacies of international relations and power dynamics to negotiate a just and lasting peace in Ukraine.